easybuilders/easybuild/docs/Writing_easyconfig_files.rst

 it is also possible to incorporate extensions to the module within the build.
 This is done via the ``exts_list`` array.

-Each entry in ``exts_list`` is a three-component tuple, with the name and version number, and a dictionary of source options:
+Each entry in ``exts_list`` is a three-component tuple, with the name and version number, and a dictionary of configuration options for the entry:

 .. code:: python